AxlStr — String Utilities

 void *axl_memset(void *dst, int c, size_t n)

-bytes of @dst with
+Fill n bytes of dst with byte c.

 dst – destination